 Understanding some of the major greening activities of green supply chains requires understanding some of the major internal corporate environmental practices that have evolved over the past couple of decades.

 Traditional corporate environmental management activities would include ﬁling environmental reports, acquiring environmental information that is required by law, and complying with environmental regulations.
 These activities are typically reactive activities inasmuch as they are required by law.

-But, in order to not only meet regulatory policy but possibly to gain competitive advantage, a number of practices, tools, and technologies have been utilized by organizations.
+But, in order to not only meet regulatory policy but possibly to gain a competitive advantage, a number of practices, tools, and technologies have been utilized by organizations.
 Four major corporate environmental elements include environmental management systems (such as ISO 14000 systems), life cycle analysis (LCA), and eco-design (also known as design for the environment).

 1. Environmental Management Systems (ISO 14001)